TeamRKA/Diario/README.md

 ![alt text]-->

 ## API
-For this app, we will be using clarifai's API (specifically its OCR endpoint) and FireBase for storing our own data.
+For this app, we will be using Google Cloud Vision's API (specifically its OCR endpoint) and FireBase for storing our own data.
 For our FireBase API, we will need tables for users and events associated to the users (columns including date, time, title, note/description, and links).

 ## Video Walkthrough